containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.predictions.ListNodePredictionsRequest"></a>

 ### ListNodePredictionsRequest
-Represents a request for listing predictions of nodes
+Represents a request for listing predictions of nodes.

 | Field | Type | Label | Description |